Gabriel-S-Souza/starting_in_go/README.md

 # website_status_monitor

-This tool is a command line program that monitors websites listed in some txt file by checking their HTTP status code.
+Command line program that monitors websites listed in some txt file by checking their HTTP status code.

 To use it, pass a .txt file path that contains the list of sites in the initialization command or when the program requests it.